 Hale Pa‘ahao (stuck-in-irons house) was Lahaina’s jail at the peak of the whaling era.
 The surrounding wall, several feet thick, was built in 1853 of stone coral blocks razed from the old fort.
 A wooden gatehouse was where the warden lived and today opens into a botanical garden.

 The covered island of Moku‘ula and surrounding freshwater pond of Mokuhinia is Hawai‘i’s paramount cultural site and is under restoration.
 Moku‘ula was the royal residence of Maui’s high chiefs since the 16th century, and where Kamehameha III ruled the Kingdom of Hawai‘i until 1845.
 Mokuhinia was guarded by mo‘o goddess, Kihawahine.

-This thatched Hawaiian hale halawai (meeting house) was built in the indigenous architectural style of Hawai‘i by a master hale builder from Hana and his students from all over Maui.
-It is located in a beachfront park where Hawaiian royalty used to feast and relax when Lahaina was called malu ‘ulu o Lele (the breadfruit grove of Lele).
+This thatched Hawaiian hale halawai (meeting house) was built in the indigenous architectural style of Hawai‘i by a master hale builder from Hana and students from all over Maui.
+It’s located in a beachfront park where Hawaiian royalty used to feast and relax when Lahaina was called malu ‘ulu o Lele (the breadfruit grove of Lele).

 Your scenic adventure in Ka‘anapali begins at the site where the 15th century village of Keka‘a once thrived from the mountain slopes to the sea.
 On the oceanside, the early 20th century Keka‘a Landing Pier once supplied the sugar plantation with goods and from there sugarcane harvested from the fields was shipped to the USA and other countries.